How to Start a Digital Marketing Agency from Scratch

 - You have strong sales skills.

 There’s more to agency sales than “always be closing.”
-So if you don’t already have sales skills, start reading books and attending seminars and soaking up all the Sales wisdom you can find.
+So if you don’t already have sales skills, start reading books or at least the book summaries and attending seminars and soaking up all the Sales wisdom you can find.

 - You have great a personal network.